Data Science (BS)

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 3. A required Major course that also fulfills Core Curriculum requirements.
 If semester credit hours are counted in the Core Curriculum, students must complete additional coursework to meet the minimum requirement for graduation.
 Course selection assistance is available from the undergraduate advisor.

 4. Three semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement with the remaining one semester credit hour to be counted under Component Area Option Core.

 5. Six semester credit hours of Physics are counted under Science core, and one semester credit hour of Physics (PHYS 2125) is counted under Component Area Core.

-6. Please consult your advisor if selecting Honors Physics or if you have taken BA 1100.
+6. Please consult your advisor if selecting Honors Physics.

 7. Students may use three semester credit hours of PHYS 2421 to count under Science core, and one semester credit hour of PHYS 2421 under Component Area Option core.